ROCm/ROCmValidationSuite/README.md

 ```
 sudo rpm -i --replacefiles --nodeps rocm-validation-suite*.rpm
 ```

+If the package manager reports missing NUMA libraries, install the runtime package for your OS before retrying: `libnuma1` on Ubuntu/SLES, or `numactl-libs` on RHEL/CentOS (`zypper install libnuma1` / `dnf install numactl-libs`).

 **Note:**
 RVS is getting packaged as part of ROCm release starting from 3.0.
 You can install the pre-compiled package as below.